Market Harborough railway station: Electrification

-The railway through Leicestershire is not electrified and therefore all services are operated by diesel trains.
 Plans to electrify this part of the line (as part of the wider Electric Spine project), announced in 2012 and later resumed after a pause in 2015, were cancelled in 2017.
 However, in February 2019, Andrew Jones, Parliamentary Under Secretary of State for Transport, announced that electrification would be extended northwards from Kettering up to Market Harborough, enabling the connection of the railway to a new power supply point at Braybrooke.
 On 21 December 2021, the DfT officially announced that work on electrification of the section of line between Kettering and Market Harborough would start on 24 December 2021.

-The next phase of major work will see a 12-mile section electrified between Market Harborough and Wigston in Leicestershire.
-A programme of piling will run until August 2023 to ready the line for electric wires to be installed throughout 2023.
+The next phase of major work saw a 12-mile section electrified between Market Harborough and Wigston in Leicestershire.
+Piling works began in August 2023, and electric trains started running through this section in July 2024.